Saint Catherine's Day

-Saint Catherine's Day, also called the Feast of Saint Catherine, is 25 November.
+Saint Catherine's Day, also called the Feast of Saint Catherine or Catterntide, is 25 November.
 It has retained its popularity throughout the centuries.
 It commemorates the martyrdom of Saint Catherine of Alexandria, one of the Fourteen Holy Helpers.

 Historical meaning

 According to traditional accounts, St Catherine was beheaded by Emperor Maximinus II around 305 AD in Alexandria.
 25 November became the commemoration date in the 10th century, and many churches and particularly nunneries in Europe were dedicated to St Catherine.
 In Lutheran countries, this day has also been associated with Catherine of Aragon, the first wife of Henry VIII.

 Like St Martin's Day on 11 November, St Catherine's Day also marks the arrival of winter.
 Also like St Martin's Day, St Catherine's Day is mainly a secular holiday.
 The two days differ in that St Martin's Day is primarily a holiday associated with men and St Catherine's Day is associated with women.